Why Kombucha Shrubs Are Perfect For Autumn

 Mix, Store, and Enjoy

-- Use your shrub as a cordial: Mix 1 part shrub with 3 parts sparkling water for a refreshing, bubbly drink.
+- Use your shrub/syrup as a cordial: Mix 1 part with 3 parts sparkling water for a refreshing, bubbly drink.

-- Store your shrub in the fridge, and burp the jar regularly to release pressure.
+- Store your shrub/syrup in the fridge, and burp the jar regularly to release pressure.

 Pro Tip: If you’re using ACV, the higher acidity makes your shrub a bit more shelf-stable, but refrigeration is still recommended.